LLNL/cram/README.md

     cram.0.err   cram.2.out    cram.3.err   cram.5.out   ... etc ...
     cram.1.out   cram.2.err    cram.4.out   cram.5.err

-If the jobs each had different working directories, then these files will appear in the working directories.
+If the jobs in your cram file had different working directories, then these files will appear in the working directories.

+**NOTE:** By default, only rank 0 in each job in your cram file will write to the output and error files.
+If you don't like this, Cram has other options for output handling.
+See **Output Options** below for more on this.

 Setup